 With the Milan City Card, you can benefit from exclusive discounts at numerous attractions during your stay in the city for the Chinese New Year's Eve celebrations.

-Get your Milan City Card❯Chinese New Year's Eve in Italy: where to celebrate Lunar New Year in Milan
+Discover the Milan City CardChinese New Year's Eve in Italy: where to celebrate Lunar New Year in Milan

 Would you like to know what events are scheduled for the Chinese New Year's Eve in Milan?
 On the occasion of the approach of this fascinating appointment, full of symbolism, colours, customs, and rituals, the city offers numerous exciting ways to celebrate the Lunar New Year cheerfully.

-The most acclaimed Chinese New Year 2025 event is the show scheduled for February 2nd at 2:00 PM in Piazza Sempione.
-The traditional Lion and Dragon Dance will be performed on stage near the Arco della Pace, accompanied by singing, dancing, martial arts demonstrations, and a parade featuring period costumes.
+The most acclaimed Chinese New Year 2026 event is the spectacular parade scheduled for Tuesday, February 17th at 2:00 PM in Piazza Sempione (Arch of Peace).
+The free event includes the traditional Lion and Dragon Dance, accompanied by singing, dancing, martial arts demonstrations, and a parade in traditional costume.

 Via Paolo Sarpi, the heart of Milan's Chinatown, will be the focal point of the celebrations, a lively setting enhanced by beautiful decorations, red lanterns, fish, dragons, and stunning lights.
 Don't be shy and try dinner at one of the modern and dynamic restaurants in the area featuring Oriental specialities and exquisite themed menus.